iSagnik/TickTock/README.md

 The game is not under any license and is free ot be used/reproduced in an y way seemed reasonable.
 I will not be liable for any legal/moral implications of the use of this project or reproduction in any context beyond the scope of CSC 281 at NC State University.

 Run the game on chrome.
 All the assets are included in the zip however it's hosted through a public github repo for access from anywhere.
+The assets are hosted on a Google Drive account.